flambuth/spotify_plotly_dash/README.md

     https://www.kaggle.com/datasets/dhruvildave/spotify-charts/download?datasetVersionNumber=85

-This dataset is a 3.48 GB CSV of Spotify chart data for all world regions from Jan2017-Jul2021
+This dataset is a 3.48 GB CSV of Spotify chart data for all world regions from Jan2017-Jul2021.
+It is compressed and will need to be unzipped after downloading.

 ## Requirements